 Your children won't be little forever, and these programs allow you to enjoy these first years of schooling together with them even though they go to school each day.
 From hands-on activities to stories they'll remember their entire lives, get ready for lots of laughs and hugs.
 Stretch the 36-week programs to suit your schedule, supplementing what your children are already learning at kindergarten or first grade.

-Supplementing Preschool at Home
+Supplemental Learning for Kids with Preschool at Home

 Preschoolers are little sponges, absorbing information both from their daily preschool program and also from you at home.
 Every book you read aloud to your child at this age transforms into pure gold in terms of vocabulary, language skills, and imagination.
 Take advantage of this pivotal time of child development by journeying through the best children's books.
 For this stage, we offer two options: the Preschool Package and a Pre-Kindergarten Package.
 Both are jam-packed with carefully curated picture books and Read-Alouds, guaranteed to provide memory-making moments as you snuggle together on the couch after school or under the blankets before bedtime.